emqx/cloud-docs/en_US/price/overview.md

 ## Product Plans

 The EMQX Platform offers four fully-managed product plans to better serve our diverse user groups, including the Serverless, Dedicated, Premium, and Bring Your Own Cloud (BYOC).
-Whether you are an individual developer or a global industry leader, our product plans can meet your needs.
+Whether you are an individual developer or a global industry leader, you can find the right product plan to meet your needs.

 For more details on the features and billing modes of different product plans, see [Product Plans](./plans.md).